idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 ### FILE FORMATS

-CafeTran handles many file formats natively and allows you to work on external project as well.
+CafeTran handles many file formats natively and allows you to work on external projects as well.
 For file types not directly supported, there are (almost) always solutions.
 All this is covered in the [File formats](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats) reference document.

 Of special interest if you intend to work on external bilingual files and packages (SDL Trados, MemoQ, Wordfast, etc.): Read the General notes in the [External Projects](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#external-projects) section, as well as the section dedicated on the related CAT tool.